-It creates value by taking risk, embracing learning and failure while striving to make things better, by making a positive difference to people’s lives through social, cultural, environmental and economic impacts.
+- It has a purpose: It creates value by taking risk, embracing learning and failure while striving to make things better, by making a positive difference to people’s lives through social, cultural, environmental and economic impacts.

-Anyone can be innovative and everyone should have the opportunity to be entrepreneurial and to access its benefits.
+- It is inclusive: Anyone can be innovative and everyone should have the opportunity to be entrepreneurial and to access its benefits.

-It flourishes with diversity.
+- It is flexible: It flourishes with diversity.
 Everyone can be enabled to innovate in a way that works for them.

-Ways of innovating matter.
+- It is cultural: Ways of innovating matter.
 The ‘How’ of innovation is as important as the ‘What’ and often collaboration is more important than competition.